AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

       Sets the height and width of the image.

-The following example shows a Text Image Component displaying the image left-aligned:
+The following example shows a Text Image Component that displays the image left-aligned:

 ![dc_textimage_use](assets/dc_textimage_use.png)